aenyan/odin-recipes/README.md

 First project in The Odin Project section Foundations.

-Project displays basic understanding of HTML tags.
+Project displays basic understanding of HTML tags and folder structure.